 And yes, you are correct again – in order to compile x64 binaries just use

-Visual Studio x64 Win64 Command Prompt (2010).However, make sure that:
+Visual Studio x64 Win64 Command Prompt (2010)

 1. You have installed Service Pack 1 for Visual Studio 2010.
 Otherwise it won’t build x64 projects correctly.